Guser06/WarhamMatic-mini/README.md

 3.- All outputs will be in spanish, inputs also have to be in spanish for the code working properly
 Note: I coded it using Python 3.13.1 so I would recommend having at least that version or newer installed in your sistem.
 Note 2: Used VSCode 1.96.2 for coding it, should work in any other IDE, but if it doesn´t try it in VSCode.
+Note 3: This project could be expanded further to not only cover the starter set, if you are interested in collaborating on this project, contact me through the social network where you found the link to this repository.